kosshi-net/matrix-bot/docs/commands.md

 ## Macros
 Currently implemented macros:
 * `#all` Expands to all managed rooms
+* `@banned` Expands to all banned users in a room
+* `@level=<number>` Expands to all users at a specific power level in a room

+Commands for user macros will be ran only in the rooms where the condition is true.

 ## Editing this file
 This file is generated from `main.mts` and `command.mts`, when the bot is ran